 James 4:7 Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.

-e) STAND FIRM – Stubbornly, yet graciously refuse to conform to the temptation
+Stand firm – stubbornly, yet graciously, refuse to conform to temptation.

 1 Corinthians 15:58 Therefore, my dear brothers, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.

 Sin will take you further than you want to go; it will keep you there longer than you want to stay; and you will pay a higher price than you want to pay.

 Memorise conditions for victory, James 4:7 and Psalm 119:11.

 Feel free to check out other resources at focusbiblechurch.com